emerginganalytics/cyberarena/v2/build_files/instructions/student/tefference-escape-room/linux-hardening-instructions.md

 For this lab, there are five known Gigabyte **indicators of compromise (IOCs)**.
 Identify them and remediate any related vulnerabilities, footholds, and persistence mechanisms to complete the lab.

-## Navigating to the Vulnerable System
-While the machine we logged into is on our organization’s network, it isn’t the machine targeted by the Gigabyte Group.
-We’ll need to ssh into the target machine to gain a shell on it and start executing commands there.
-To do that, use this command:

-`ssh cyberarena@10.1.1.51`

-Accept the ssh key warning and then type in the password: `Let’s workout!`

 ## Assignment
 Review Gigabyte's Indicators of Compromise and perform the following tasks to secure the operating system.
 Your assignment will be automatically assessed after you complete each activity.
 It may take 1-2 minutes for the assessment to show up.
 1. **Malicious User**: Delete the malicious user account